mjbradvica/personal-website-articles/2023/specify-typescript-generics.md

 });
 ```

-And now our return type is fixed.
+And, now, our return type is fixed.

-Specifying every generic in your application is potentially overboard.
-Some functions are able to correctly infer the your return types--others not so much.
+Specifying every generic in your application is likely excessive.Some functions are able to infer your return types with accuracy--others not so much.
 Keeping your return types in check will help contribute to a rock solid code base.